-Why String is immutable in Java ?
+Why String is Immutable or Final in Java?

 Here we see the difference between mutating an object, and changing a reference. str2 still points to the same object as we initially set str1 to point to.
 Setting str1 to "World!!" only changes the reference, while the String object it originally referred to remains unchanged.